lizzie-collingwood/MA30128_MATLAB/README.md

   - evaluates PDE solution approximation, semi approximation & exact solution

 caustic_diagrams.m
-  - plots the create of the primary caustic when full or half family of rays enters a spherical droplet
+  - plots the creation of the primary caustic when full or half family of rays enters a spherical droplet
   - refractive indices of droplet and exterior may be changed, but droplet must be more dense than exterior

 contourdata.m (function)